redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 const persons = await personRepository.search().where('age').is.greaterThanOrEqualTo(21).return.all()
 ```

-But there are also more matching options:
+But there are also more ways to query:

 ```javascript
 const persons = await personRepository.search().where('age').eq(21).return.all()